This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 There are two types of people, the ones who look forward to the Thanksgiving feast itself and then those who get even more excited about the leftovers.
-When leftovers are as tasty as they are in this easy turkey soup with wild rice, I have to say I'm in the latter category!
-This is just such a satisfying and cozy way to use up extra turkey.
+When leftovers are as tasty as they are in this easy turkey soup with wild rice, I have to say I’m in the latter category!
+This is just such a satisfying and cozy soup.

 I’ll also mention this is a one pot meal.
 Ok, most soups definitely are by nature, but I do want to point out that the wild rice is cooked all in the same pot in this recipe and not separately.
 Fewer dishes after Thanksgiving is a win for me.
 When you’re over making sandwiches with leftovers, this comforting turkey mushroom soup is a fabulous option.

 - Onion, carrots, and celery – aromatics to start the soup off right.
 I prefer sweet (Vidalia) onions.